Low Mill - Farndale

 My neighbour, Jim, and I drove up to Rudland Rigg this morning.
 The reason for coming back to this area was quite simple.
 We planned to get a bag full of organic vegetables for the Christmas dinner from the farm shop on the village green in Fadmoor.
 We did some hedgelaying for the farmer, Howard Wass, last winter and we were very impressed with the quality of his produce.
 After finishing our shopping we parked at map ref.
 SE 659926 where the track over Rudland Rigg leaves the modern tarmac road.
 The weather was quite cloudy but there were some breaks in the cloud and overall it was a good day for a walk.

 We followed the track along Rudland Rigg roughly northwards for over 4km to map ref SE 644969 where we turned right on to a bridleway heading down West Gill for about 3km to Low Mill.
 As we descended West Gill the scenery was stunning with dark clouds and the shafts of sunlight breaking through onto the valley floor.
 We stopped for a break and a drink in a grouse shooting butt beside the path before we had descended too far to see the view down Farndale.
 From Low Mill we followed the road up the hill to map ref.
 SE 669948.
 Here we took the path that initially crosses the back garden of a cottage before crossing a lane and climbing up to some woods.
 At the top of the woods the path turns left to climb diagonally up a steep rocky slope passing a disused quarry near the top and then breaking out onto the open moor.
 The path joins a track at map ref.
 SE 669935 where there are three larch trees on the fence line providing an excellent land mark.
 We followed the track to rejoin the track on Rudland Rigg at map ref.
 SE 657934 and turned left to walk the final 600m back to the car.
-The whole route had been about 13km and had taken us almost 4 hours to walk including our lunch stop.
+The whole route had been just over 12km and had taken us almost 4 hours to walk including our lunch stop.
 We had a final drink back at the car before returning home with our organic vegetables for Christmas.

 three larch trees on the fence line providing an excellent land mark